Kernix13/guitar-chord-names/README.md

 ## Contributions

 I would like to have some help with the project but I am still working on getting a Jr. Front-End Developoer job.
-If uoui have any improvements or suggestions, then open an issue and I will reply ASAP.
+If you have any improvements or suggestions, then open an issue and I will reply ASAP.

 ## License